 I had a dream last night that I had died while dreaming.
 Then nothingness, Okuku [total blankness].
 It was all over, no points of return available or imaginable.
 However, when I woke up this morning and found that I was still alive, fresh and sexy [Gbogborogbo!], I almost fell unconscious with the shock of surprise.
-The unconsciousness that one recovers from I have experienced endlessly and it can be pleasant but not the one which felt permanent as in my dream.
-Sleep, inebriation, general anaesthesia and over-high fevers, I have all woken up from but it seemed impossible for me to do so in this dream.
+The unconsciousness that one recovers from I have experienced endlessly, and it can be pleasant but not the one who felt permanent as in my dream.
+Sleep, inebriation, general anaesthesia and over-high fevers, I have all woken up from, but it seemed impossible for me to do so in this dream.
 I have never been knocked out in all my many fights, though I am no longer a youth.

 I am usually rational, occasionally tediously so because of how impersonal I can run my conversations or do my things.
-Right now, at worst, I am being non-rational.
-Perhaps, I seek no solid conclusions but entertain no fallacies either.
-Some things are easy to understand but very difficult to explain, this is one of them.
+Right now, at worst, I am non-rational.
+Perhaps, I seek no reliable conclusions but entertain no fallacies either.
+Some things are easy to understand but very difficult to explain, and this is one of them.
 It might be easier to thoroughly appreciate my story when you become dead or comatose in your dreams or have a near-death experience in this life.
 Please do not look forward to the experience; fears and fixations on mortality can be habit-forming I heard, and can somehow bring you closer to the real thing.
 Alternatively, you can read Psalms for knowledge, fun, curiosity, experimentation, box-ticking, daring, hope or even piety.
 Enjoy, them most appropriately!